Security Status

 Latest Travel Alert

-The security situation in Sri Lanka has stabilised in recent months, however violent incidents occurred during demonstrations in 2022.
-Citizens should remain vigilant and avoid protests, demonstrations and crowds.
+The security situation in Sri Lanka is also stable, but violent incidents occurred during demonstrations in 2022.
+Irish citizens should remain vigilant and avoid protests, demonstrations and crowds.

 While in Sri Lanka, you should follow the instructions of local authorities, carry relevant identification and travel documentation with you at all times, and inform yourself of any restrictions on movement put in place by closely following local media.